nestjs/docs.nestjs.com/content/recipes/swagger.md

 $ npm run start
 ```

 While the application is running, open your browser and navigate to `http://localhost:3000/api`.
-You should see Swagger UI.
+You should see the Swagger UI.

 <figure><img src="/assets/swagger1.png" /></figure>